Why Your Enterprise Needs a Design System

 Why_introduce_a_design_system

 At the enterprise level, it is normal to see departments focusing on different goals with competing priorities, and effective communication becoming increasingly difficult as the organization grows.
 Consistency, which is crucial for maintaining the image of big brands, suffers as a result.
-Let’s take a look at some popular problems in enterprises, and how the introduction of a design system can help solve them.
+Let’s take a look at some popular problems in enterprises, and how an enterprise design system addresses them.

 Inefficiency